Israel marks solemn Memorial Day for its fallen soldiers

-JERUSALEM (AP) — Israelis have come to a two-minute standstill to remember fallen soldiers and victims of terrorism as the country marks Memorial Day, one of the most somber days on its calendar.
+JERUSALEM (AP) — Israel came to a two-minute standstill Wednesday to remember its fallen soldiers and victims of terrorism as the country marked Memorial Day, one of the most somber days on its calendar.

-Motorists pulled over on the sides of highways and roads, and pedestrians stopped in their tracks as a siren rang out at 11 a.m.
-Wednesday.
+Motorists pulled over on the sides of highways and roads, and pedestrians stopped in their tracks silently with heads bowed as a siren rang out at 11 a.m.
 A minute of silence was similarly observed on Tuesday evening.

-Israelis are visiting cemeteries and attending remembrance ceremonies.
-Radio and television networks broadcast programs about battle and loss.
+People visited cemeteries and attended remembrance ceremonies across the country as radio and television networks broadcast programs about battle and loss and played solemn Hebrew music.

-The melancholic atmosphere is to end abruptly at sundown, when Israel’s 70th Independence Day celebrations start.
+Israel has fought half a dozen wars with Arab countries since its establishment in 1948, battled two Palestinian uprisings and endured dozens of deadly militant attacks.
+Military service is mandatory, and after decades of conflict most Israelis have personally experienced the grief of war or know someone who has.

 Most Read Nation & World Stories